Moses Kekūāiwa: Betrothal to Tahitian princess

 Kekūāiwa, as the eldest male of his generation and a lineal descendant of Kamehameha I, was expected to marry a high chiefess of rank to continue the royal line.
-He was originally betrothed to his classmate Jane Loeau, the eldest female student at the Royal School and the daughter of Governess Kuini Liliha.
-The Cookes encouraged her to marry American lawyer John Jasper instead of Moses.
+He was originally betrothed to his classmate Jane Loeau, the eldest female student at the Royal School and the daughter of Governess of Oahu Kuini Liliha.
+After his expulsion from school, the Cookes encouraged her to marry American lawyer John Jasper instead of Kekūāiwa.

-By 1848, Kekūāiwa was engaged to the Tahitian Princess Ninito Teraʻiapo (d.
+According to Mr. Cooke, two Tahitian women arrived in July 1848 with letters from Queen Pōmare IV of Tahiti in which she proposed the union of one of her relatives to Kekūāiwa.
+Cooke was personally against the proposal but described, "It seems to take with the Chiefs..."
+Kekūāiwa was engaged to the Tahitian Princess Ninito Teraʻiapo (d.
 1898) in one of a series of historical attempts of marriage alliances between the royals of Hawaii and Tahiti.
 Teraʻiapo was a niece of Tute Tehuiari'i, the private chaplain of Kamehameha III, and cousin of Manaiula Tehuiarii.
-She was also a female relative of the Tahitian Queen Pōmare IV, and the sister of High Chiefess Ariitaimai, the mother of Queen Marau, wife of Pōmare V, the last King of Tahiti.
-She set sail for Hawaii, but arrived in Honolulu to the news of his death.
+She was also a female relative of Queen Pōmare IV, and the sister of High Chiefess Ariitaimai, the mother of Queen Marau, wife of Pōmare V, the last King of Tahiti.
+Ninito set sail for Hawaii, but arrived in Honolulu to the news of his death.